 Press Release: Oxford COVID-19 vaccine programme opens for clinical trial recruitment (Friday 27th March 2020)

 If you would like to receive updates about the trial, please sign up to our mailing list.
 This list is for press contacts only.

 The Medical Sciences Division Data Privacy Notice describes how we collect and use your personal data submitted to us online, by email, on paper or face-to-face, in accordance with the General Data Protection Regulation (GDPR) and associated data protection legislation.

-This form is for Press questions only.
+This information is for Press enquiries only.
 If you would like to find out more about participating in the trial, please click here.

 Please read the press releases above before contacting us as your question may be answered there.
-If not, please complete the form below, which will be sent to our press officer.
+For further enquiries, please contact the University of Oxford Press Office.
 We will try to respond to your message (if appropriate) as soon as we can, however we are unable to respond to all messages and responses may be delayed due to the nature of the current situation.